While every year seems larger than life for Taylor Swift, 2016 just seems to take the cake.

 In honor of her favorite number, here are Swift's 13 biggest moments of 2016:

 Swift rang in 2016 with a bang, dropping her new music video for "Out of the Woods" -- a song that is presumably about ex-boyfriend Harry Styles.
 Just a few weeks later, the singer would open the GRAMMYs with the breakup song, bringing us to No. 2.

 Days after Kanye West dropped his controversial "Famous" track, in which he rapped "I feel like me and Taylor might still have sex, I made that b**ch famous," the "Shake It Off" singer did anything but shake it off, making the GRAMMYs the perfect stage for her dig against the rapper.

-Swift laid low for most of the night, arriving with BFF Selena Gomez, opening the awards show with her song, "Out of the Woods," and leaving all of us to believe she simply wasn't going to address the elephant in the room -- until she called out the rapper (though not by name) during her Album of the Year acceptance speech
+Swift laid low for most of the night, arriving with BFF Selena Gomez, opening the awards show with her song, "Out of the Woods," and leaving all of us to believe she simply wasn't going to address the elephant in the room -- until she called out the rapper (though not by name) during her Album of the Year acceptance speech for 1989.

 "As the first woman to win Album of the Year twice, I want to say to all the young women out there, there are going to be people along the way who try to undercut your success or take credit for your accomplishments and your fame," said Swift, who took home two other GRAMMYs that night.

 "But if you just focus on the work and you don't let those people sidetrack you, some day when you get where you're going, you'll look around and you will know that it was you and the people who love you who put you there and that will be the greatest feeling in the world," she concluded.

 Swift kept her platinum 'do for another month while co-chairing the Met Gala, where she narrowly escaped a run-in with Kanye West… and famously got down with her soon-to-be new beau Tom Hiddleston.